bixb922/freezefs/README.md

 mpremote cp frozenfiles.py :
 mpremote run test.py
 ```
 test.py will create and populate the testfiles folder on the PC.
 The files are frozen into frozenfiles.py.
-The tests compare behaviour of file operations of the FreezeFS file system and the standard file system.
+The tests compare behaviour of file operations of the freezeFS file system and the standard file system.

 ## Performance